chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 ## 2. what we have in generative modeling?

-- An image dataset (empirical distribution of data).
+- An image dataset (empirical distribution of real-world data).
 - A neural network (as a function approximator).

+## 2.5.
+Why Flow Matching?

+Traditional generative models like GANs and VAEs have their own strengths and limitations.
+Flow Matching offers a new perspective: instead of using adversarial training (like GAN) or encoders (like VAE), it directly learns a vector field guiding the data flow from noise to data.

+This view naturally connects with differential equations and leads us to the core idea of flow matching: learning a neural ODE to model data generation.

 ## 3. how flow matching algorithm works for generative modeling?